-The Working Party would like to acknowledge the advice and input received from Drs A. Mayor and S. Dukka (Calderdale and Huddersfield NHS Foundation Trust).
+The Working Party would like to acknowledge the advice and input received from A. Mayor and S. Dukka (Calderdale and Huddersfield NHS Foundation Trust).
 RG is a member of the Trauma and Research Network Major Trauma in the Elderly Group.
 He is a member of the NICE Hip, Knee and Shoulder Arthroplasty Guideline.
-He founded the NHS Hip Fracture Perioperative Network, and is an Advisory Board member of the NHFD.
-IM is a member of the NICE topic expert group for Quality Standards for hip fracture, Deputy Director of the Health Service Research Centre of the National Institute of Academic Anaesthesia (NIAA) and holds grants from the National Institute for Health Research (NIHR) and the Association of Anaesthetists and Royal College of Anaesthetists through the NIAA for trials in hip fracture.
-He is a member of the Scientific and Publications Committee and Advisory Group of the NHFD.
-He is co-chair of the Perioperative Specialist Interest Group of the International Fragility Fracture Network.
-DH is Chairman of the Welsh Frailty Fracture Network, Welsh Government Falls and Frailty Fracture Audit Programme Strategic Group member.
-SW sits on the Scientific and Publications Committees of the NHFD, and the WHITE study.
+He founded the NHS Hip Fracture Peri-operative Network and is an Advisory Board member of the National Hip Fracture Database.
+IM is a member of the NICE topic expert group for Quality Standards for hip fracture, Deputy Director of the Health Service Research Centre of the National Institute of Academic Anaesthesia and holds grants from the National Institute for Health Research (NIHR) and the Association of Anaesthetists and Royal College of Anaesthetists through the NIAA for trials in hip fracture.
+He is a member of the Scientific and Publications Committee and Advisory Group of the National Hip Fracture Database.
+He is a co-chair of the Peri-operative Specialist Interest Group of the International Fragility Fracture Network.
+DH is the Chairman of the Welsh Frailty Fracture Network, Welsh Government Falls and Frailty Fracture Audit Programme Strategic Group member.
+SW sits on the Scientific and Publications Committees of the National Hip Fracture Database and the WHiTE study.
 He led the Fragility Fracture Network specialist interest group for anaesthesia during the development and publication of the Fragility Fracture Network consensus guidelines.
-No competing interests declared by the remaining authors.
+No other competing interests declared.